hyunseoky9/YS/Reassortment/README.md

 		To run the set of parameters on a row.
 You specify the code on a 'code' column for the row on shell command.
 		When making some parameters, theres are some rules you need to follow:
 			-set pop2initlen and pop1initlen to 0.
 Its just used for parsing in the c file.
 			-pop2init and pop1init has to have a number between 0 and 1 followed by '~'sign.
-Each (number)~ pair is whatever segment's initial frequency at a host.
+Each (number)~ pair is whatever segment's initial frequency at a host. pop2&1init can also be described in a different way when there's too many hosts to manually type for every host: '10:0.4~3:0.3~3:1'.
+This notation means the first 10 hosts have 0.4, next 3 0.3, then next 3 1.
+If the host number was say 100, the rest would be filled with '0~' automatically.
 			-Number of (number)~ pair in pop1init and pop2init has to match the host_num parameter.
 			-if you want random seed, type 'random'.
 If you need a consistent random number, put any negative integer below -9223372036854775808.
 		To run, simply type: